JFrog CLI Control Manager

 jfcm compare changelog v2.75.1 v2.76.0

-Compares release notes/changelogs between two JFrog CLI versions.
+Compares release notes and changelogs between 2 JFrog CLI versions.

 Performance Benchmarking